johnsfdemo/Congressional-Districts/README.md

 # U.S. Congressional Districts

-This package contains a custom map of the U.S. Congressional Districts for the 116th Congress, based on the U.S. Census Bureau data for that session, that can be used with [Salesforce Einstein Analytics](https://www.salesforce.com/products/einstein-analytics/overview/).
+This package contains a custom map of the U.S. Congressional Districts for the 116th Congress, based on the [U.S. Census Bureau mapping data](https://github.com/loganpowell/census-geojson/tree/master/GeoJSON/5m/2017), that can be used with [Salesforce Einstein Analytics](https://www.salesforce.com/products/einstein-analytics/overview/).
 It also contains a custom field on the `Contact` object to contain the district information as well as a validation rule for that field to ensure that data stored there will properly index the map.

 Finally, I have included a [Mockaroo](http://mockaroo.com) schema and dataset to assist the generation of dummy state and district information for demos.